dxw/playbook/playbook.md

 answer as quickly as we can - but clients who are sprinting come first.

-We also expect most communication with clients to happen with the project's delivery manager.
+We also expect most communication with clients to happen with the project's delivery lead.
 We don't hide anyone on the team from the client, and they are free to ask questions of whomever they wish.
-But if you're a developer and you get a question that's really for a DM to answer, refer the client on.
+But if you're a developer and you get a question that's really for a delivery lead to answer, refer the client on.
 This will help to keep you productive, and will help the client understand who on the dxw team does what.